comunica/Article-SSWS2020-AMF/content/evaluation.md

 [](#plot_probabilities) shows that different false-positive probabilities have impact on query evaluation times.
 This impact has however only a weak significance (_p-value: 0.1840_).
-This means that we reject [Hypothesis 5.1](#hypo-probabilities-1) in which we expected that lower false-positive probabilities lead to lower query evaluation times.
 On average, a false-positive probability of 1/64 leads to the lowest overall query evaluation times for this experiment.